 CGG Seismic Blasting

-CGG are proposing to conduct seismic blasting off the coast of Victoria near Warrnambool and the Apollo Marine Park.¹
+REJECTED: CGG proposal to conduct seismic blasting off the coast of Victoria near Warrnambool and the Apollo Marine Park.¹

-The seismic blasting zone will be approximately 10km off Deen Maar (Lady Julia Percy Island), which has resident Australian fur seal populations, nesting birds, and other marine life sensitive to the damage caused by seismic blasting.
+The proposed seismic blasting zone was approximately 10km off Deen Maar (Lady Julia Percy Island), which has resident Australian fur seal populations, nesting birds, and other marine life sensitive to the damage caused by seismic blasting.
 Deen Maar is part of the homeland of the Gunditjmara people, who maintain important cultural and spiritual connections to the island and its surroundings.

 Did you know over 600 seismic blasting surveys have been carried out in the Otway Basin alone since petroleum exploration began in the 1960s?²